cloudnativeessentials/dra-tutorial/README.md

         privileged: true
 ```

-To install the NVIDIA DRA driver, we would do a `helm install`.
+To install the NVIDIA DRA driver, we would do a `helm install`. <br>
-Let's do a dry-run to simulate the Helm chart install:
+Let's do a dry-run to simulate the Helm chart install: <br>

 ```shell
 helm install --dry-run nvidia-dra-driver-gpu nvidia/nvidia-dra-driver-gpu \